dexma/jquery-table-populator/readme.md

 # Table populator plugin #

-Table populator is a intuitive and easier Jquery plugin to populate html 5 tables ajaxly.
+Table populator is a intuitive and easy Jquery plugin to populate html 5 tables with remote data (ajax)

 ## Live demo ##